vittoriols/vittoriols.github.io/README.md

 <h4 align="left">A passionate and curious Electronic Engineer from Naples,Italy.</h4>

-- 🔭 I’m currently working as: **SAP S/4 Hana as Application Developer**
+- 🔭 I’m currently working as: **Team Leader SAP SRM - SAP Technical Consultant**

-- 🌱 I’m currently learning:   **Fiori app development on SAP BTP**
+- 🌱 I’m currently learning:   **Fiori App Development on SAP BTP**

 - 👨‍💻 All of my projects are available here on Github